Discover top website trends and insights for 2025

 Source: Big Data Girl Book Store

 Garamond is a classic serif font with a timeless and elegant appearance.
+It's popular for printed materials like business reports and upscale brochures.
+Its balanced serifs maintain a refined feel on resumes, too.
 Given how clean and straightforward it is, this popular font is well-suited for organizations that want to project a formal brand identity throughout their website.

 An "Old Style" serif characterized by its balanced and slightly calligraphic serifs, Garamond is an elegant font choice that offers a more refined and traditional feel with an upscale, modern twist.